Charlotte Eckerman

-Beata Charlotta "Charlotte" Eckerman (1759 – 16 January 1790 in Stockholm), was a Swedish opera singer and actress.
+Beata Charlotta "Charlotte" Eckerman (1759 – 16 January 1790 in Stockholm), was a Swedish opera singer and actress born a Blästad Gård.
 She was also a very well known courtesan during the Gustavian era, and the official royal mistress of Charles XIII of Sweden from 1779 to 1781.

 Life

 Charlotte Eckerman was the daughter of Bengt Edvard Eckerman, cavalry captain of the Royal Scanian Husars, and the writer Catharina Ahlgren.
 Her father was the cousin of Carl Fredrik Ekerman, speaker of the burghers in the Swedish parliament, and her mother was at one point the kammarfru of the queen, Louisa Ulrika of Prussia.

 In the custody of her father after her parents divorce, she was described as more or less an orphan.
-She had two brothers and a sister, as well as several halfsiblings by her fathers second marriage and by her mother.
+She had two brothers and a sister, as well as several half-siblings by her fathers second marriage and by her mother.
 She and her sister did not get along with their stepmother, and appears to have moved from home early on.

 Her sister Julie Eckerman (1765–1801) was also a courtesan and the mistress of nobleman count Carl Sparre, governor of Stockholm.